 “Ow!
 Damn!
 The side of my knee hurts!”

-— every single IT band syndrome victim ever
+every single IT band syndrome victim ever

 Check the knee symptoms that apply to you.
 Whichever side gets more checks … place your bet on that diagnosis.
 Check all that apply.
 (Note: this is not a form, you do not have to “submit” it … just count checks!)

 |The epicentre of the pain is on the side of the knee.
 Symptoms may occur nearly anywhere around the entire knee, particularly in severe cases, but the worst spot has to be on the side of the knee.||The epicentre of the pain is somewhere under or around the kneecap.
 As with ITBS, symptoms may occur nearly anywhere, but it will usually be mainly on the front of the knee.|

 |There is a spot on the side of your knee, right around the most sticky-outy bump, that is sensitive to poking pressure, but your kneecap is not particularly sensitive when pushed firmly straight into the knee.||It’s not very comfortable pushing your kneecap straight into your knee, but there is no particularly sensitive spot on the side of your knee.|

 |Pain tends to be worse when descending stairs or hills, and is either not painful at all or noticeably less painful when ascending.||Pain tends to be worse when ascending stairs or hills, but may be painful both ascending and descending.|

 |Pain first started while going downhill.||Pain first started while going uphill.|